 Anne Sharp CBE

-Anne, who was appointed to the Board in April 2015, is the Under Treasurer (CEO) of Lincoln’s Inn, a multifaceted organisation primarily dedicated to the qualification, training and development of barristers.
+Anne is the Under Treasurer (CEO) of Lincoln’s Inn, a multifaceted organisation primarily dedicated to the qualification, training and development of barristers.
 Her previous career in the Civil Service involved leadership of a wide range of organisational, operational and policy responsibilities, most recently as CEO of the Advisory, Conciliation and Arbitration Service (Acas).
 Anne was awarded a CBE in the 2017 New Year's Honours for services to workplace relations.

 Sharon Whitehead, Chartered FCIPD